SJ-Fang23/ForceRL-real-robot/README.md

     rosrun frl_rollout point_transform.py
     ```

-4. On another terminal, run:
+4. On another terminal, **repeat step 1 and 2**, then runaction:
     ```bash
     rosrun frl_rollout send_action.py
     ```
     This will send the commands to be executed on the arm.

+    The terminal with `send_action.py` runnning will show
+    ```Press Enter to send the action X```.
+Press `Enter` the send the target coordinate to the Master computer.

+    On the Master computer, once the `grasp_object_driver.py` receive the corrdinate, it will print `Go...`, press `Enter` to allow the actual movement.

     Keep pressing `Enter` on both computers to successfully execute the actions.

 ## Running the Policy for Opening the Drawer

-1. In a new terminal, activate the conda environment:
+1. Open a terminal **on the Master computer**, and run:

     ```bash
+    cd ~/catkin_ws
+    source devel/setup.bash
+    export ROS_IP=10.3.4.100
+    ```

+    ```bash
+    rosrun forcerl_driver policy_rollout_driver.py
+    ```
+    If you see something like "Ready to take commands for planning group...", you're good to go!

+1. In a new terminal on **the second computer**, activate the conda environment:
+    ```bash
+    cd projects/frl-real/ForceRL-real-robot
     conda activate frl
     ```